10th Armoured Brigade (United Kingdom)

 The 10th Armoured Brigade was a short-lived armoured brigade of the British Army in the Second World War.
-It had been converted in November 1941 from infantry battalions, but had never seen action and was disbanded in late 1943.
+It had been converted in November 1941 from 125th Infantry Brigade, but had never seen action and was disbanded in late 1943.

 Formation

 The 10th Armoured Brigade came into existence on 1 November 1941 when 125th Infantry Brigade based at Barnard Castle was converted to the armoured role.
 The brigade had fought in the Battle of France and were evacuated from Dunkirk with 42nd (East Lancashire) Infantry Division, which was being converted to an armoured division, the 42nd Armoured Division.
 The brigade comprised three battalions of the Lancashire Fusiliers, two of them (1/5th and 1/6th) Territorial and one raised for war service, which were all converted to regiments of the Royal Armoured Corps (RAC), and a motor battalion was added.
 The brigade commander, Brigadier Philip Bowden-Smith, was a cavalryman (and former Olympic Equestrian) who had taken command of the 125th Brigade in September 1941, shortly before it was converted.
 He commanded 10th Armoured for almost its entire service.